gkemlin/1D_basis_optimization/README.md

 This code runs the computations to perform the numerical experiments from [1].
 Each section with numerical results is associated with a `.jl` file.
-Run it with `include("file.jl")` to run the simulations from the associated section.
+Run it with `include("file.jl")` to perform the simulations for the associated section.
 It automatically saves results in the associated folder, in `.json` files.
 Each folder contains a file `plot_results.jl` which generates `.pdf` files from the data in the folder.